 No one is born a believer.
 At some point every person has to decide to either believe what they have learned or reject what they have learned.
 That goes for any culture and any lifestyle; they all come with a set of beliefs.
-My ancestors joined the Mormon (LDS) church back in the mid 1800s.
-As rich as my heritage is in the Mormon church the process of conversion is the same for me as it is for every new convert.
+My ancestors joined The Church of Jesus Christ of Latter-day Saints back in the mid 1800s.
+As rich as my heritage is in the Lord’s restored church the process of conversion is the same for me as it is for every new convert.
 Do I believe what I have been raised to believe or is there something more correct or something else that resonates with my soul out there that draws me to it?

 My story When I was young I never doubted, never questioned.
 My parents told me it was true (all the teachings of the church) and I never doubted them.
 My parents weren’t ones to lie to me.
 Actually, it never occurred to me that a parent would choose to lie to their children about something that important.
 I was 19 years old, and getting ready to go serve a mission for the Church when my first crisis of conscience hit me.